Frequently Asked Questions

 How long is the warranty, can you buy a warranty extension, know what’s covered?

-Will get a replacement if you need to send your hearing aids to be repaired?
+Will you get a replacement if you need to send your hearing aids to be repaired?

 Is there some sort of program for batteries?